-Red button ginger is best planted in early spring (or year-round in tropical environments)—the plant will grow at a moderate, blooming in its second year of life and eventually reaching a mature height of 3 to 4 feet.
+Red button ginger makes a bold addition to the garden thanks to its glossy green, oval-shaped foliage and bright ruby red spiky cones, which produce vibrant yellow-orange flowers.
+Its red cone attracts hummingbirds.
+Red button ginger is best planted in early spring (or year-round in tropical environments).
+The plant will grow at a moderate rate, blooming in its second or third growing season and eventually reaching a mature height of three to four feet.

 |Botanical Name||Costus woodsonii|